-With three full days in Stockholm, however, you will fit in some of the best things to do from palaces, gardens, and museums, as well as taking in the lovely atmosphere of the city.
-It is not often you hear about people that visit Stockholm and do not return to the enchanting Swedish capital city.
+With three full days in Stockholm, however, you will fit in some of the best things to do, including palaces, gardens, and museums, as well as simply taking in the lovely atmosphere of the city.
+It is not often you hear about people visiting Stockholm and not returning to the enchanting Swedish capital city.

 Start your Stockholm trip by exploring one of Europe’s best-preserved medieval old towns, Gamla Stan.
-Quaint, cobbled streets and pastel-coloured houses lead the way past cute shops and cafés.
+Quaint, cobbled streets and pastel-coloured houses lead past cute shops and cafés.

-Stortorget is the main square and also the oldest square in Stockholm, where you find iconic houses in different colours.
+Stortorget is the main square and the oldest in the city and is lined with iconic houses in different colours.
 This is a lovely place to have breakfast or lunch later in the day - or a “fika” just because.

-Next, stop by Stockholm Cathedral where you will be mesmerized by the majestic Gothic interior made out of sturdy columns holding up the arches that lead the way to the altarpiece.
-Statues and golden details cover the church and it is well worth taking some time inside to see it all.
+Next, stop by Stockholm Cathedral, where you will be mesmerized by the majestic Gothic interior with sturdy columns holding up the arches leading the way to the altarpiece.
+Statues and golden details cover the church, and it is well worth taking some time inside to see it all.

 Stay in Gamla Stan for dinner and uncover Stockholm’s animated bar scene and nightclubs if you want to take it further.